Last updated on July 21, 2023

-For example: You send an NPS survey to your customers where they can motivate their answer.
+For example, you send an NPS survey to your customers where they can motivate their answers.
 The written answer in this case would be qualified as qualitative data, and the number they picked would be equal to quantitative data.

 Collecting qualitative data is a great way to gain insight into why customers like certain products, your strengths, and weaknesses, which products need improvement, and ultimately how to make good decisions for better service in the future.

-Lumoa will automatically find the most important insights and key drivers from your qualitative data, which means that you don’t have to manually analyze and search for insight patterns in your data.
+Lumoa Customer Experience Analytics will automatically find the most important insights and key drivers from your qualitative data, which means that you don’t have to manually analyze and search for insight patterns in your data.